doctorfree/Obsidian-Media-Vault/README.md

 This repository is organized as an Obsidian vault containing Media descriptions in markdown format.
 It can be viewed using any markdown viewer (e.g. almost any browser) but if Obsidian is used then many additional features will be available including queries using the [Dataview](https://blacksmithgu.github.io/obsidian-dataview/) plugin for [Obsidian](https://obsidian.md/).

-The `Obsidian-Media-Vault` repository reflects the partial contents of my personal library of books, cds, and records.
+The `Obsidian-Media-Vault` repository reflects the partial contents of my personal library of books, cds, digital music, and records.
 As such, it may be relevant only to a few.
 However, the process by which this repository was created and curated as well as the tools used in its creation and curation may be useful to a wider audience.
 I am making it public and freely licensed so that others may examine, adapt, clone, and use in whatever manner they choose.
 See the [description of Process](Process.md) for an overview of the process and tools employed in the creation of this repository.

 Get started browsing the [Obsidian Media Vault](Media_Index.md).